 For main I had a 16oz Flat Iron steak, mainly because the other steaks on the menu were 20oz, 28oz and 40oz – and I’m not manly enough for that.

-It was perfectly medium-rare as requested and a quality piece of meat.
+It was medium-rare as requested and a decent piece of meat.
 The massive chunky chips didn’t do much for me, but then I’m not really into massive chunks of potato.
 I’d prefer frites with my steak, probably because they fit better in my delicate nosh hole.

 We quaffed some Australian Shiraz, and I even managed to fit in a chocolate tart because my dedication to obtaining type 2 Diabetes is unwavering.
 Banter.

-It was a splendid evening and the next time I fancy a considerable portion of meat I will return.
+It was a splendid evening and the next time I fancy a considerable portion of meat it will be on my list.